haixuanc/teel/0-fun.md

 - [ ] 121.
 Best time to buy and sell stock
 - [ ] 235.
 Lowest common ancestor of a binary search tree
 - [ ] 206.
 Reverse linked list
+- [ ] 160.
+Intersection of two linked lists